TAPS Working Group

 Figure 2: Transport Services API Model

-By combining name resolution with connection establishment and data
+By combining name resolution with

 transfer in a single API, it allows for more flexible implementations